Learning from Neighbors about a Changing State: Introduction

 \subsection{Outline}

 Section \ref{sec:Model} sets up the basic model and discusses its interpretation.
-Section \ref{sec:Equilibrium} defines our equilibrium concept and shows that equilibria exist.
-In Section \ref{sec:LearningOutcomes}, we give our main results on the quality of leaxrning and information aggregation.
-In Section \ref{sec:Importance-Anti-Im}, we discuss learning outcomes with naive agents and more generally without anti-imitation.
+Section \ref{sec:Equilibrium} defines equilibrium, shows its existence, and characterizes it.
+Section \ref{sec:LearningOutcomes} reports our main theoretical results on the quality of information aggregation.
+In Section \ref{sec:Importance-Anti-Im}, we discuss learning outcomes under a variety of non-Bayesian models.
+Section \ref{sec:socialinfluence} defines and analyzes social influence.
 Section \ref{sec:Related-literature} relates our model and results to the social learning literature.
-In Section \ref{sec:Discussion-and-extensions}, we discuss structural estimation of our model, multidimensional states, and the role of signal sturcture.
+In Section \ref{sec:Discussion-and-extensions}, we describe our numerical exercise with network data from Indian villages and discuss a simple extension to multi-dimensional states to interpret our results on signal diversity.